Different typeface samples overlaid with the question 'the most accessible fonts?'

 Designers, on the other hand, have an almost legendary hatred of how Comic Sans looks.
 It has been the focus of endless jokes and vitriol – and we largely avoid using it.
 I wrote about Comic Sans being the typeface people love to hate in 2018 and whether this dislike is due to the font itself or the way that it has been used.

-Dyslexia Scotland has cleverly tapped into this clash of opinions in their campaign ‘There's Nothing Comic about Dyslexia’.
-They are lobbying for type designers to create an alternative dyslexia-friendly typeface that the design industry likes enough to use.
+Dyslexia Scotland cleverly tapped into this clash of opinions in their campaign ‘There’s Nothing Comic about Dyslexia’.
+They lobbied for type designers to create an alternative dyslexia-friendly typeface that the design industry liked enough to use.

 Accessible & dyslexia-friendly fonts?